-The remaining net benefit is the “net private benefit” or equity on investment.
+The remaining net benefit after accounting for loan repayments is the “net private benefit” or equity on investment.
 Equity is the gain to the private investor.
 Consequently, the goal of the investor perspective is to determine the return to the private firm via the equity received from the project.

 Implementing Debt Financing in Excel

 The functions to implement the loans in Excel are outlined in Example 5.4 below.
 Note the following information on the Excel functions used for loans: